drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[Ligands]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-MK-329 was found to be a very potent and selective CCK receptor antagonist with an affinity comparable to that of the native peptide.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/design-cholecystokinin-receptor-ligands-e2b19e0d'><i class='fa fa-play' aria-hidden='true'></i></button>MK-329 was found to be a very potent and selective CCK receptor antagonist with an affinity comparable to that of the native peptide.
 Lorglumide, an analog of glutamic acid, was also known to have good CCK selectivity but poor potency.
 On the following pages we discuss how analysis of the molecular mimicry features of these two molecules led to the design and discovery of potent analogs of the poorly active Lorglumide molecule.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold